phucnguyen81/dotnet-judge-toolkit/README.md

 ## Convert to .NET project

-- convert the project to .NET project
+- convert the project to .NET project (DONE)
-- extract Core project, which contains the models
+- extract Core project, which contains the models (DONE)
-- extract Demo project, which is an Console App showing code usage
+- extract Demo project, which is an Console App showing code usage (DONE)
-- extract Test project, which contains unit tests
+- extract Test project, which contains unit tests (IN-PROGRESS)
 - extract SysTest project, which contains integration tests

 ## Unit tests for the models (convert to/from json)